proninyaroslav/libretrack/CONTRIBUTING.md

 ## ⚙️ How to make changes in the code

+### 📦 Note for adding new postal services

+Service specific code is located in [lib/core/model/tracking_service](lib/core/model/tracking_service).
+Each new service should be in a separate directory.

+To add a new service, examine the code structure of any existing plugin, for example, UPS [lib/core/model/tracking_service/ups](lib/core/model/tracking_service/ups).

 ### 1. Where to begin

 Start by looking at the [open issues](https://github.com/proninyaroslav/libretrack/issues) to contribute code.